Whipped Chocolate Buttercream Frosting~ The BEST!!

 3.)
 Sift any dry ingredients.
 In this recipe, the only dry ingredients we use are powdered sugar and unsweetened cocoa powder.
 Sifting gets rid of any lumps and makes it all powdery light.
 Perfect for frosting!!

-- 1 cup butter (2 sticks), softened, room temperature
+- 1 cup unsalted butter, (2 sticks, room temperature)

 - 1 teaspoon real vanilla extract